GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/08.171-180/09.Come-to-Jesus/docs.md

 ---
+title: |
-title: 179.
-Come to Jesus
+    179. Come to Jesus - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 179.
+Come to Jesus.
+Come to Jesus, Come to Jesus, Come to Jesus just now; Just now come to Jesus, Come to Jesus just now.
+    keywords:  |
-    keywords: Christ in Song, Come to Jesus, Come to Jesus, Come to Jesus,
+        Christ in Song, adventhymnals, advent hymnals, Come to Jesus, Come to Jesus, Come to Jesus.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 179. COME TO JESUS
+####  Christ in Song,

 ```txt
 1.